 For small businesses, content marketing is one of the most cost-effective ways to build trust, attract customers, and grow your brand.
-In this guide, we’ll break down what content marketing is, why it works, and how you can start using it today.
+In this blog, we’ll break down what content marketing is, why it works, and how you can start using it today.

 Content marketing is a strategic approach focused on creating and sharing valuable, relevant, and consistent content to attract and retain a clearly defined audience, and ultimately, to drive profitable customer action.